Adalab/modulo-2-evaluacion-intermedia-patriciabog/README.md

 The game gives clues as if the number you try is too high or low and counts the number of attempts, until the player guess the number.

-It has a reset button to "Play again".
+It have a reset button to "Play again".